|

 and laughed a lot!
 We had dinner at this awesome Korean restaurant!
 This was the first

 time I'd ever eaten Korean food and it was delicious!
-And David Coe was kind enough to
+And David Coe was kind enough to teach me how to use chopsticks.
+The chopsticks were a lot of fun.

 I haven't written anything this week.
 My brother and his family are here until Friday, so

 I've been visiting with them.
-I don't anticipate getting back to my writing until the
+I don't anticipate getting back to my writing until the weekend.

 Bailey decided that he wanted to take a shower this morning and jumped into the shower